Is someone hurting you, or treating you badly?

 Deaf/Hard of Hearing people can contact the Police 24 hour SMS number in an emergency.
 If it is not an emergency – contact Fife Council’s SMS number (this service is available 8am-8pm).
 Both these SMS services require the user to register.
 The SMS number will be sent to you upon registration.
 Use the Police SMS Registration Form and Fife Council SMS Registration Form to register.

 Harm information for People with Communication Difficulties was created with the help of people from West Fife Community Support Service, and the Communication for Health Project, and features Photosymbols and Change Picture Bank images.
-For a paper copy, contact Shona Davidson on 03451 55 55 55 ext 442134.
+For a paper copy, contact Shona McEwan on 03451 55 55 55 ext 442134.

 If you are an organisation which provides care and support services to adults (aged 16 or over), you can report your concerns by following the Reporting Harm Protocol and using the Adult Cause for Concern Form.